 Friends of Johnson County Library supports library programs and services through the sale of books donated by the community.
-In March, the Friends of Johnson County Library had to suspend book donation acceptance due to Covid-19.
-Eight volunteers are needed on Saturday, October 31st from Noon-3PM to help accept book donations at the Friends of Johnson County Library Sort Center (8279 Melrose Dr., Overland Park, KS).
+In March 2020, the Friends of Johnson County Library had to suspend book donation acceptance at library branches due to Covid-19.
+Volunteers are needed to help accept book donations at the Friends of Johnson County Library Sort Center (8279 Melrose Dr., Overland Park, KS) in March.
 Volunteers must be able to lift boxes up to 40 lbs. on/off dolly carts, stand for long periods of time, and be comfortable going outside to assist with donation drop offs.
 Masks are required (please let us know if you need masks or gloves).
 Closed toed shoes and comfortable clothing are strongly encouraged.
 Volunteers ages 14-17 are welcome but please get your parents permission before registering.
 Snacks and bottled water will be provided.

 Minimum age: 14